-Students are required to make application for the receipt of certificates and/or degrees by the dates specified in the College academic calendar.
-Failure to do so may result in delay in processing until the following semester.
+Students are required to make application for each certificate and/or degree desired by the dates specified in the College academic calendar.
+Failure to do so may result in a processing delay until the following semester.

 Credit by Examination

 It is recognized that a student may have already fulfilled expected knowledge and/or competency levels for certain course and program requirements.
 Therefore, a student shall have the opportunity to officially earn and record advanced placement in the College.